daffainfo/ctf-writeup/b01lers CTF 2023/abhs/README.md

 ![env](images/env.png)

-As you can see there is an interesting environtment variable called `_` and the value is `/usr/bin/python3`
+As you can see there is an interesting environment variable called `_` and the value is `/usr/bin/python3`

 If we input `_$` on the server.
 The server will be executing a `/usr/bin/python3`